 Unofficially, we suggest that you dress more toward the upscale side of casual.
 Sure, we’re still in Colorado and jeans are always welcome, but if you are looking for an excuse to get gussied up, you won’t be out of place here

 Occasionally, we host national artists or special events that require an advance ticket.
 If you are unable to get a reservation at www.nocturnejazz.com/reservations, then please contact us or check the calendar for a ticket link.
 Special nights such as New Year’s Eve and Valentine’s Day are ticketed events.

 Our dining room and bar seats were all designed with the intention that guests would be focused on the stage and music.
 There is not a separate room away from the music and we encourage you to enjoy the live entertainment while you enjoy our great food and drink.

 Please let us know in your reservation requests if you prefer to be further away from the stage and we will try to accommodate you.
 Note that we have reduced the number of tables and seats available to accommodate safe physical distancing requirements so your favorite table may not be available to you at this time.

 The artist fee that supports the musicians is applicable regardless of how much you are spending.
-If you aren’t intending to enjoy our food and drink while enjoying the music, please consider other guests that may need a seat at the bar or a table in order to enjoy all that we have to offer.
+If you aren’t intending to enjoy our food and drink while enjoying the music, please consider other guests that may want a seat at the bar or a table in order to enjoy all that we have to offer.
 We love that you are joining us to support musicians and we don’t want to have to implement a minimum requirement for food and beverage.
 Help us to continue to do what we love to do by grabbing a bite to eat or a drink while you are here.